 4. Buy the House You Can Afford

 Before you sign on the dotted line, do some number crunching.
 That four-bedroom, one-acre land house looks beautiful.
 Its paint job is impeccable.
 But can you afford the mortgage on it?
-Should you invest in your 401K or save for a home downpayment?
+Should you save for retirement or house downpayment?
 Can you even save for a downpayment?

 When you’re buying your first home, you need to make sure that you only agree to what you can afford.
 Buying a house is signing a contract and you can’t rescind on that.